Message from the Co-Dean

 Start the Party!

 The law school kicked off a yearlong series of events marking the centennial with an all-day party on Tuesday, September 9, 2008.
 Generously supported by the law school alumni association, the celebration featured lots of food, stories about the school’s history from a panel of senior faculty, and performances by student musicians.
-Click here to watch the panel presentation during which several long-time faculty members recalled their special Rutgers memories.
+Watch the video of the panel presentation during which several long-time faculty members recalled their special Rutgers memories.

 Annual Alumni Recognition Dinner